-In order to access the university's Google Analytics information, you must create a Google account and send that account ID to the Web Manager.
+To access the university's Google Analytics information, you must create a Google account and send that account ID to the Web Manager.
 If you use Gmail, Google Calendar, Google Docs, Blogger, or similar Google applications, you already have a Google account you can use.
-Alternately, you can create a Google account tied to your university e-mail address.
+Alternatively, you can create a Google account tied to your university e-mail address.

 Once you have registered a Google account with the Web Manager, you can visit www.google.com/analytics.
 Click on the Access Analytics button to access the Google sign-in screen.
 Use your Google account information to log in.
 (Note: If you have more than one Google account and you are already logged in under an account that is not associated with Google Analytics, you will need to log out and log back in using the Google account you provided to the Web Manager.)

-Once in Google Analytics, you may need to click the View Report link next to the entry for www.pugetsound.edu that has a green checkmark in the Status column indicating that it is receiving tracking data.
+Once in Google Analytics, you may need to click the View Report link next to the entry for www.pugetsound.edu with a green checkmark in the Status column, indicating that it receives tracking data.

 More Information on Google Analytics